In the aftermath of one tragic moment, two lives collide in a story of love, faith, secrets, family, and second chances.

 About the book

-When their paths cross, neither knows what connects them.
-As secrets rise to the surface, both must face what happened when the light turned red and decide what comes next.
+As secrets rise to the surface, they must confront the past and decide what comes next.

 Details